 2. Psychological Factors

-- Trauma: Early childhood trauma, such as abuse, neglect, or the loss of a parent, can affect brain development and increase the risk of depression later in life.
+- Trauma: Early childhood trauma, such as abuse, neglect, or the loss of a parent, can affect brain development and increase the risk later in life.

-- Negative thought patterns: People prone to pessimistic thinking, low self-esteem, or an overly critical self-view are more likely to experience depression.
+- Negative thought patterns: People prone to pessimistic thinking, low self-esteem, or an overly critical self-view are more likely to experience these symptoms.
 Cognitive distortions, such as seeing everything in a negative light, can worsen or maintain depression.

 - Chronic stress: Long-term exposure to stressful situations, such as a difficult work environment, financial troubles, or the strain of caregiving, can lead to depression.

-- Perfectionism: High levels of perfectionism or unrealistic expectations of oneself can lead to chronic dissatisfaction and emotional distress, contributing to depression.
+- Perfectionism: High levels of perfectionism or unrealistic expectations of oneself can lead to chronic dissatisfaction and emotional distress.

 3. Environmental Factors